ShivamHP/view_to_image_app/README.md

 https://developer.android.google.cn/reference/androidx/core/content/FileProvider

 ## Description:
-No READ_EXTERNAL_STORAGE WRITE_EXTERNAL_STORAGE needed: Neither for this app nor for the app that will recieve the image.
+No READ_EXTERNAL_STORAGE WRITE_EXTERNAL_STORAGE needed: Neither for this app nor for the app that will recieve the image. \
+No memory leaks \
+The images get removed from cache once it reaches a threshold and more memory is needed.